CS-150. Introduction to Computers and Information Processing. 3 Credits.

 IS-380.
 Database and Data Administration.
 3 Credits.

 This course teaches students how database systems are used and managed, and the issues associated with protecting associated data assets.
 In addition, it will teach the methods to protect the confidentiality, integrity, and availability of data throughout the data life cycle.
 Topics include: relational databases, no-SQL databases, object based vs. object oriented, big data, Hadoop / Mongo DB / HBASE, data policies/quality/ ownership/warehousing, long term archival, data validation, data security (access control, encryption), database vulnerabilities, database topics/issues (indexing, inference, aggregation, polyinstantiation), hashing and encryption, database access controls (DAC, MAC, RBAC, Clark-Wilson), information flow between databases/servers and applications, database security models, security issues of inference and aggregation, and common DBMS vulnerabilities.
-Prerequisites: CS-180 OR IS-180.
+Prerequisites: CS/IS-180 OR CS-190.

 IS-381.
 Cyber Security Planning and Risk Management.
 3 Credits.